Art-n-MathS/DASOS/release/Readme.txt

                               - LOWEST_RETURN
                               - FIELDPLOT
                               - ALL_FW
-                              - HEIGHT_LEVELS
-                              This feature exports 2D maps into .asc format.
-                              The ALL_FW option generates one metrics
-                              for each available full-waveform LiDAR related
+                              All the maps are exported into .asc format and can be loaded int QGIS and other software packages.
+The ALL_FW option generates one metrics for each available full-waveform LiDAR related
                               metrics and their names are:
                               outputName+metricsType+.asc

 -map HYPERSPECTRAL <band> <outputName> The hyperspectral map needs an extra
                               parameter defining which band will be outputed